Pros & Cons

 The next kit Secure Your House, offered for $295.12.
 If bought in retail price, the total cost would have been almost $500.
 Secure Your House includes the LifeShield Base, 6 door/window sensors, 2 motion sensors, a fire listener, an indoor camera, keychain remote, yard sign, and window decal.

-You have a fourth option, which is building your own system.
+You have a third option, which is building your own system.
 The base price is $109.19 and includes the LifeShield Base, an entry keypad, a yard sign, and window decals.
 From there, you're free to add as many sensors and devices as you want.
 At least four sensors must be added to your custom system in order to proceed to check-out.

 For a deeper look at LifeShield's monitoring plans, check out our LifeShield plan pricing and deals review.